Genentech/psborrow/cran-comments.md

 The previous maintainer Aijing has left the company and Craig Gower-Page has taken over its maintenance.
-Aijing no longer has access to her work email but has emailed separately from her personal email account to confirm this change (sent: xyz, subject: Change of maintainer for psborrow)
+Aijing no longer has access to her work email but has emailed separately from her personal email account to confirm this change (sent: Fri 13 May, subject: Change of maintainer for psborrow)

 ## Change of License

 Previous license was confused, the DESCRIPTION file was GPL3 but also contained a file license that was MIT.
-This has been resolved and updated to Apache 2.0 (as per internal recommendations)
+This has been resolved and updated to Apache 2.0.